LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 Forests are registered in the land registry on behalf of the Treasury of the Ministry of Finance and cannot be owned by individuals.
 Therefore, if the administration initiates legal proceedings after becoming aware of the situation, the cancellation of the registration and consequently the cancellation of our mortgage will be possible.

-According to Article 128 of the Turkish Commercial Code, it is possible for the owner of real estate to pledge it as capital/debt capital in favor of a company.
-This fact is also annotated in the land registry.
+According to Article 128 of the Turkish Commercial Code, the owner of real estate can pledge it as capital or debt capital in favor of a company established in Turkey.
+This fact is also annotated in the land registry under Turkish Commercial Law.
 These annotations on property do not constitute an obstacle for sale.

 THE IMPORTANCE OF A LAND REGISTRY LAWYER IN TURKEY FOR THE PROCESS OF PROPERTY SEARCH IN TURKEY